sourcefuse/loopback4-billing/README.md

 ## Overview

 The loopback4-billing package is designed to integrate billing functionality into LoopBack 4 applications.
-It provides an abstraction layer to work with billing services such as Chargebee, offering common billing operations like creating and managing customers, invoices, payment sources, and transactions.
+It provides an abstraction layer to work with billing services such as Chargebee, Stripe etc, offering common billing operations like creating and managing customers, invoices, payment sources, and transactions.

 The package uses a provider pattern to abstract different billing implementations, making it easy to switch between billing services like REST API or SDK-based providers.
-Currently, the example code focuses on integration with Chargebee.

 ### Key Features
 **Customer Management**: Create, retrieve, update, and delete customers.